-TPR/NRP restrict your movement differently.
+TPR and NRP restrict your movement differently.

-Nerve pressure is usually not directly connected to an activity.
+Nerve pressure is usually not usually directly connected to an activity.
 It may make the legs sluggish.
 It may make any movement involving that vertebra exquisitely painful.
-Sometimes nerve pressure will disable and atrophy a specific muscle but that usually happens when the nerve pressure is away from the spine.
-Again, a more complete assessment is needed.
+Sometimes nerve pressure will disable and atrophy a specific muscle.
+Usually, that happens when the nerve pressure is away from the spine.

-They have different patterns of sensation
+TPR and NRP have different patterns of sensation

 People with trigger points in the medial hamstring usually complain about a focus of pain right where they sit and, sometimes, tension down the back of the thigh.
 Some movements produce sharp pain at the inside of the knee.